navid9696/navid9696/README.md

 <h1 align="center">Hi 👋, I'm Dawid</h1>
-<h3 align="center">Aspiring frontend developer from Poland, eager to learn and passionate about creating engaging web experiences with code</h3>
+<h3 align="center">Motivated frontend developer from Poland, eager to learn and passionate about creating engaging web experiences with code</h3>

 - 📫 How to reach me **dawidbrzeczek18@gmail.com**